 Highly reactive in energy-creating processes, uranium is far more common than silver and gold, and may prove to be far more practical than any ‘precious’ mineral in meeting the long-term needs of our planet’s human population.
 For our usage herein, ‘Uranium reserves’ are reserves of ‘recoverable’ uranium, regardless of isotope, on the basis of a fixed market price.
 Nuclear power capacity is said to have rose to about 372.5 gigawatts worldwide in 2012, with 437 active nuclear power reactors across 31 countries.
 Although countries like Japan and Germany have worked to shut down all of their reactors completely out of public outcry over safety and environmental concerns, others, like India, China, Russia and Saudi Arabia, have contrarily opened new nuclear reactors to help satisfy their energy demands.
 Considering that nuclear power plants are typically fueled by uranium, countries that have high reserves of uranium will be able to benefit from the ever-increasing share of the nuclear energy sector within the global energy market.
 So, then, we are left to ask: just which countries have the highest reserves of uranium?
-To help answer this, the Bundesanstalt für Geowissenschaften und Rohstoffe (German Federal Institute for Geosciences and Commodities, BGR), has presented statistics indicating the top countries based on uranium reserves in 2013.
-From this data, we have compiled a list of the top 10 countries based on reserves of feasibly recoverable uranium.
-The list only includes uranium reserves that are recoverable at a cost of under $80 US dollars per kilogram.
-These recoverable totals are then indicated in denominations of 1,000 metric tons.
+Here is the answer:

 Canada was the world's largest uranium producer for many years, accounting for 22% of world output at the time, but in 2009 was overtaken by Kazakhstan.
 For the record, the McArthur River Mine in Canada is said to be the most productive uranium-producing mine in the world.
 As statistics prove, Canada produced nearly 9,331 tonnes of uranium in 2013.
+In 2018, its production increased to 275, 000 metric tons.
 Most of the country’s reserves are found in the Athabasca Basin of Northern Saskatchewan, with Canada’s deposits known to have been graded 10 to 100 times greater than the average grade of deposits mined in different parts of the world.

-Coming in on number four in the list of countries with the most uranium reserves in 2013 is South Africa, with 113 thousand tons of recoverable uranium.
 With energy production on the rise in the country, South Africa has two nuclear reactors that produce 5 percent of the country’s electricity.
+It has the world's third largest amount of uranium reserves.
 A state-owned power utility company, Eskom, owns South Africa’s Koeberg Nuclear Plant.
 The country’s most important mining sites are found at the Dominion Reefs project at Haartebeesfontein, Ezulwini near Dominion Reefs, and the central Karoo Basin, which is owned by UraMin, Inc. UraMin operates across much of the African continent, and is a subsidiary of the French nuclear energy company Areva.

 Could Uranium Power Our Future?